WanderSearch Wairarapa Charitable Trust

 Frequently Asked Questions

-The WanderSearch Tracking System is used by Land Search and Rescue, and NZ Police, to search for people living with Dementia/Autism or other Cognitive Conditions who have the potential to wander from their place of residence.
+The WanderSearch Tracking System is used by Land Search and Rescue, and NZ Police, to search for people living with Dementia/Neurodiversity or other Cognitive Conditions who have the potential to wander from their place of residence.

 This programme can also be used for anyone who has a brain illness or injury which could cause them to wander.